For MarketersFor DevelopersFor Product

 • Firebase Dynamic Links shut down in August 2025

-• ULink provides all FDL features plus improvements
+• Ulinkly provides all FDL features plus improvements

 • Migration complexity is manageable for most teams